Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Who hires legal transcribers?
 That would be firms, departments, government agencies, and any law enforcement field that needs transcriptionists for witness statements, 911 calls, and other legal proceedings.

-3) Medical Transcriptionist
+3) Medical Transcription Work

 Expect to work in a medical office – a certified medical transcriptionist can also work online.